Coast FIRE Calculator - Calculate when you can stop saving and coast to financial independence

 💰 Increase Savings Rate

 Every extra dollar saved today compounds for decades.
 Aim for 20-50% savings rate.
+If you have a mortgage, consider using our mortgage payoff calculator to see how extra payments can free up more money for investing.

 📈 Optimize Investments

 Use low-cost index funds, maximize tax-advantaged accounts, and maintain proper asset allocation.
+Understanding compound interest is crucial for maximizing your Coast FIRE timeline.

 🎯 Start Early